PharmaLedger-IMI/helmchart-ethadapter/charts/ethadapter/README.md

 - From 0.3.x to 0.4.x
   - New SmartContract Abi set as default value ready for epi application v1.1.x or higher.
+  - Value `secrets.orgAccountJson` is always required.
+The OrgAccount cannot be read from helm chart *smartcontract* anymore.

 - From 0.2.x to 0.3.x
   - Value `config.rpcAddress` has changed from `http://quorum-member1.quorum:8545` to `http://quorum-validator1.quorum:8545`.